johann-solo/oliveandmango.github.io/site/content/blog/2017-12-21-bourbon-marmalade-ginger-ham.md

 ### Directions

-1. Preheat oven to 325 &deg; F and prepare a roasting pan with the bottom lines a few layers of foil and then fitted with rack big enough for the ham.
+1. Preheat oven to 325 &deg; F and prepare a roasting pan with the bottom lined with a few layers of foil and then fitted with rack big enough for the ham.
 Fill the pan approx 1 inch deep with cold water and set aside.

 1. Prepare the ham (remove rind by using a sharp knife to score the skin around it before using your fingers to remove and pull/peal away the skin from the ham) by scoring the fat of the ham in a diamond pattern and placing a clove in the centre of each diamond which is for flavour and it looks pretty too but the cuts also allow for the glaze to permeate into ham as well.